lucasfhope/dns-server-go/README.md

 # DNS Server

-# Go HTTP Server
+# Go DNS Server

 This is my implementation of a simple DNS server, built in Go, by following the [Codecrafters "Build Your Own DNS Server" challenge](https://app.codecrafters.io/courses/dns-server).
-The DNS server utilzes UDP connection for fast queries and responses that do not require a handshake like TCP does.
-My DNS server can take in messages and send reponses, and it also can connect and a send queries through to another DNS server.
+The DNS server utilzes UDP connection for fast queries and responses that do not require a handshake as TCP does.
+My DNS server can take in messages and send reponses, and it also can forward queries through to another DNS server.

 ---